Residence Dining Hall

 There will be a wide selection of food, spread across a half-dozen stations, each specializing in a different type of food.
 This will include plant-based options.
 The stations will have their favourites that are always available, but also rotating options that change daily.

-We will have a wide range of vegan/vegetarian and gluten-free options.
-We will also have non-dairy alternatives, and pay close attention to the top allergens.
+We pay close attention to the top allergens, and will have a wide range of vegan/vegetarian and made-without-gluten options.
 The nutritional information will also be available on Nutrislice.

 Read the Nutrition Blog